INSO-World/Trinocular/ReadMe.md

    8. Create new client in the "trinocular" realm and name it "trinocular_client".
 Then go to "next".
    9. In the capability config of the client check the "Standard flow" checkbox.
 Then go to "next".
    10. In the login settings of the client set the valid redirect URI to "http://localhost:8080/auth/*".
 Safe the client.
-   11. Logout.
-   12. Keycloak should show the OIDC information as JSON under `http://localhost:8080/realms/trinocular/.well-known/openid-configuration`
+   11. Keycloak should show the OIDC information as JSON under `http://localhost:8080/realms/trinocular/.well-known/openid-configuration`
+6. Setup Keycloak with admin roles for users
+   1. You need to be still logged into the Keycloak Web UI and have the "trinocular" realm selected
+   2. Create a new realm role named "trinocular_admin".
+      1. On the left navigate to "Realm Roles" and select "Create Role".
+      2. Set the name to "trinocular_admin" and save.
+   3. Add the role to your user.
+      1. On the left navigate to "Users" and select your username (the name is a clickable link).
+      2. Select the tab "Role Mapping" and click "Assign Role".
+      3. Select "Realm Role", then choose the "trinocular_admin" role and apply.
+   4. Make the OIDC scope "role" show up in the client token.
+      1. On the left navigate to "Client scopes".
+      2. In the list (there are multiple pages to search through) click the "roles" scope.
+      3. Enable the "Include in token scope" flag.
+      4. Save the changes.
+      5. Select the "Mappers" tab and click the "realm roles" mapper object in the list.
+      6. Enable the "Add to ID token" flag.
+      7. Save the changes.
+7. Logout to disconnect from the Keycloak Web UI
-6. Hit `Ctrl-C` and wait for everything to shutdown.
+8. Hit `Ctrl-C` and wait for everything to shutdown.
 This should only take a few seconds.
-7. Start the system again with `docker compose up`.
+9. Start the system again with `docker compose up`.
 Now, no errors should be visible in the log.
-8. Navigate to `http://localhost:8080` and click `login`.
-You should now be able to login via keycloak.
+10. Navigate to `http://localhost:8080` and click `login`.
+You should now be able to login via Keycloak.
-9. To gain better editor support for eg. types and autocomplete, install the node dependencies for the services.
+11. To gain better editor support for eg. types and autocomplete, install the node dependencies for the services.
 Run `npm i` (or better `pnpm i`) in each service directory that has a `package.json`.

+## Setup SSO

+SSO with an external IdP can be enabled by configuring Keycloak as an OICD client in the "trinocular" realm.
+To control which users within the organization have access to Trinocular, you can enable user-filtering.
+For further details see the Readme of the auth-service.

 ## Commit namespace
 Each commit summary must be prefixed with a namespace, to make it easy